-If the student's name, grade level, gender, or birth date is not accurate on the Pre-ID Label, the District Test Coordinator and/or School Test Coordinator may correct the information in WIDA AMS > Student Management from January 2, 2018 through March 23, 2018.
+If the student's name, grade level, gender, or birth date is not accurate on the Pre-ID label, the district assessment coordinator or school assessment coordinator may correct the information in WIDA AMS (All Applications > Student Management > Manage Students) from December 28, 2020, through March 26, 2021.
 If student information is corrected in WIDA AMS, the incorrect label for that student may still be used.
-Do not make any markings on or deface the Pre-ID Label.
+Do not make any markings on the Pre-ID label.